-The aggregate consideration that will be paid by IES to acquire the Founding Companies is estimated to be approximately \$57.5 million in cash and will be 12.3 million shares of Common Stock.
-Additionally, 1.5 million of the 2.7 million shares issued to the IES founder and chairman of the board, and certain trusts, will be reflected as acquisition costs as part of the acquisition transactions.
+The aggregate consideration that will be paid by IES to acquire the Founding Companies will be approximately \$53.4 million in cash and 12.3 million shares of Common Stock.
+Additionally, approximately 3.9 million of the 4.1 million shares issued to the IES founder and Chairman of the Board and certain trusts, and certain other management, will be reflected as acquisition costs as part of the acquisition transactions.